brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 "<pre>\n  <code>puts \"foobar\"</code>\n<pre>"
 ```

-But reading and writing that hurts my brain.
-With a heredoc you could just do this[^1]:
+But reading and writing that is difficult.
+With a heredoc you could do this[^1]:

 ```ruby
 <<-EOS